czarek7711/hoot/README.md

 * Kid Icarus (FDS)
 * King Kong 2 - Ikari no Megaton Punch
 * Kirby's Adventure
-* Kiwi Kraze - A bird-Brained Adventure!
+* Kiwi Kraze - A Bird-Brained Adventure!
 * Kunio-kun no Nekketsu Soccer League
 * Lagrange Point (VRC7)
 * Legend of Zelda 2, The - The Adventure of Link (FDS)